-The Apartment and Office Building Association of Metropolitan Washington (AOBA) is the leading membership organization representing commercial office building and multi-family residential real estate in the Washington, D.C. area.
-Serving members since its establishment in 1974, AOBA continues to protect and enhance the value of its members investments through effective leadership and advocacy, information exchange, and professional development.
+Founded in 1974, the Apartment and Office Building Association of Metropolitan Washington (AOBA) is the leading membership organization representing commercial office building and multi-family residential real estate in the Washington, D.C. area.

 Throughout the year, AOBA hosts signature events that offer opportunities for members to connect with peers, recognize excellence through industry awards, and give back to our community.
 To support our programs and gain visibility for your firm, consider becoming a sponsor or advertiser.

 AOBA is led by a volunteer Board of Directors, elected annually.
 Members who serve on numerous advocacy and program committees, together with AOBA's professional staff, help accomplish the Association s objectives, which include undertaking projects that give back significantly to our community and recognize excellence in the local real estate industry.